conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 layout: post
 comments: false
 title: "What’s Your C/C++ Code Made Of?
 The Importance of the Software Bill of Materials"
-meta_title: "Native use of CycloneDX SBOMs on you C/C++ projects"
+meta_title: "Native use of CycloneDX SBOMs in your C/C++ projects"
 description: "Discover the importance of SBOMs for your software and learn how to easily generate them using Conan"
 keywords: "C++, C, CRA, SBOM, SBOMs, CycloneDX, SPDX, Cybersecurity"
 ---